cotarr/ds18b20-api/README.md

-If you are having trouble with this step, it may be useful to temporarily switch to a user that has sudo permission and add sudo to the cat command.
+If you are having trouble with this step, it may be useful to temporarily switch to a user that has sudo permission and add sudo to the cat command while troubleshooting.

 ### Installing NodeJs